TCP-Lab/x.FASTQ/README.md

     read alignment and transcript abundance quantification, ___x.FASTQ___ is assumed to be installed just on one or few remote servers accessible to all collaborators via SSH.
-Each ___x.FASTQ___ module, launched via CLI as a Bash command, will run in the background (`&`) and persistently (via `nohup`) so that the user is not bound to keep the connection active for the entire duration of the analysis, but only for job scheduling.
+Each ___x.FASTQ___ module, launched via CLI as a Bash command, will run in the background and persistently (i.e., ignoring the hangup signal `HUP`) so that the user is not bound to keep the connection active for the entire duration of the analysis, but only for job scheduling.
 * __Standardization__: Most ___x.FASTQ___ scripts are wrappers of lower-level
     applications commonly used as standard tools in RNA-Seq data analysis and widely appreciated for their performance (e.g., FastQC, BBDuk, STAR, RSEM).